morphogencc/interstice-eve/README.md

 # midnight-eve

-midnight-eve (short for 'eavesdropper') is the cpp implementation of the Midnight Commercial Eavesdropper.
+midnight-eve (short for 'eavesdropper') is the cpp half of an activity logging system.

 ## Requirements
 * requires midnight-http